aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 ## Struct `Object`

-A pointer to an object -- these can only provide guarantees based upon the underlying data type, that is the validity of T existing at an address is something that cannot be verified by any other module than the module that defined T. Similarly, the module that defines T can remove it from storage at any point in time.
+A pointer to an object &#45;&#45; these can only provide guarantees based upon the underlying data<br/> type, that is the validity of T existing at an address is something that cannot be verified<br/> by any other module than the module that defined T. Similarly, the module that defines T<br/> can remove it from storage at any point in time.

 <pre><code>struct Object&lt;T&gt; has copy, drop, store<br/></code></pre>